Ilanak/zap-applicationinsights-writer/README.md

 # zap-applicationinsights-writer

 Writes log messages from go.uber.org/zap to application insights as traces.</br>
-Sdk for Application Insight in Go taken from [here](https://github.com/Microsoft/ApplicationInsights-Go).

 A complete example for setting up zap with application insights integreation: